 Teaches fundamentals required for successful drafting as applied to the welding industry.
-Includes blueprint reading, geometric principles of drafting and freehand sketching, basic principles of orthographic projection, preparation of drawings and interpretation of symbols.
-Lecture: 3 hours per week.
-SP
+Includes blueprint reading, geometric principles of drafting and freehand sketching, basic principles of orthographic projection,

 ACADEMIC PROGRAM CURRICULUM ADVISORY COMMITTEES

 Local advisory committees for specialized programs and curricula listed below are utilized in the establishment and evaluation of such programs and curricula.
 Members of these local advisory committees are recommended by the President to the Eastern Shore Community College Board for approval.
 Members of the individual advisory committees meet together on an annual basis.